OmriKaduri/React-tictac/README.md

 This project is my experimental playground of [React](https://facebook.github.io/react/) and [Redux](http://redux.js.org/docs/introduction/).

-This project is part of my journey to learn React and Angular 2, and it also has a sibling-project which implement the same thing exactly atAngular 2.
+This project is part of my journey to learn React and Angular 2, and it also has a [sibling](https://github.com/OmriKaduri/Angular2-tictac) project which implement the same thing exactly atAngular 2.

 Currently, it only implements the classic tic-tac-toe game, without any implementation of algorithm for "Play against the computer" mode.